sahilsaini0014/ResistiveTouch/README.md

 8. [Production Testing](#production-testing)
 9. [Is it Reproducible?](#reproducible)
 ### Introduction
-So Resistive Touch Screen Controler is used to control a  Resistive Touch Screen of any size.
+* So Resistive Touch Screen Controler is used to control a  Resistive Touch Screen of any size.
 This breakout board features the STMPE610, which has both I2C and SPI interfaces available.
 There is also an interrupt pin that you can use to indicate when a touch has been detected to your microcontroller or microcomputer.
-We wrapped up the chip with a 3V voltage regulator and level shifting so it's safe to use with 3V or 5V logic.
+Thia chipis wrapped up with a 3V voltage regulator and level shifting so it's safe to use with 3V or 5V logic.
 Its a nicely designed chip, and has very stable precise readings.
+* For the screens that have 1mm pitch FPC cables, you can plug the cable right into the connector.
+The majority of medium/large touchscreens have that kind of connector.
+So connecting this controller with Raspberry Pi is not diificult.
+You can see the full instruction in Mechnical assmebly below.
 ![intro](https://user-images.githubusercontent.com/43186158/49844583-919ef880-fd91-11e8-9941-a645798a0393.PNG)